shizhengLi/Learning-English-With-TED/README.md

-Have thoroughly read 200 articles from *The Economist* between June 13 and September 3, 2024 (2 months).
+Have thoroughly read 200 articles from *The Economist* between June 13 and September 3, 2024 (two and a half months).

 This project was launched in April 2024.